s-damian/rust-solana-wallet/README.md

 * Example of result:

 ```
-BIP39 Mnemonic (given phrase) : fit refuse hotel collect tortoise race rail weasel little medal couch remember
+BIP39 Mnemonic (given phrase): fit refuse hotel collect tortoise race rail weasel little medal couch remember
-BIP39 Seed : 2C9AE93C7FA7D5296472B6E0F8928F94963E96ACAFDF1924AF8B7A8471B04FA15F49C98023FDC84BBB5979085F91A577E1A36A7BAC9C4C735D44379D7A915D59
+BIP39 Seed: 2C9AE93C7FA7D5296472B6E0F8928F94963E96ACAFDF1924AF8B7A8471B04FA15F49C98023FDC84BBB5979085F91A577E1A36A7BAC9C4C735D44379D7A915D59
 Public Key: EsiyKK61Ycv4XXqUoFJa2SuFJGHjVeWgAB5UvaNkb713
 ```

-**Note**: The BIP 39 standard includes a predefined list of words used to generate cryptographic keys.
+**Note**: The BIP39 standard includes a predefined list of words used to generate cryptographic keys.
 Your custom mnemonic phrase must consist of words exclusively from this list to be valid.
-Using words not in the BIP 39 list will lead to errors in generating a valid seed.
+Using words not in the BIP39 list will lead to errors in generating a valid seed.

 ### 🌐 "get_pubkey_from_keypair_file": Retrieve Public Key from Stored Keypair: